 8. Appliance Garage

 If you have a lot of small appliances that need additional storage space and you don’t want it visibly displayed on your countertop, consider an appliance garage.
-Typically set at countertop level, these cabinets allow you to keep your small appliances plugged in and at the ready, all while tucked neatly behind closed doors.
-When determining the size of your appliance garage, think about the appliances you want to store behind closed doors on the counter such as instapot, slow cookers, or heavy and bulky stand mixers.
-Make sure you have enough counter space and be sure to include an outlet in the cabinet so you can keep the appliance plugged in.
-Then simply slide it out when needed.
+It can be organized and neatly tucked behind closed doors.
+Plus, you can easily reach for your small appliances since it’s at counter level and already plugged in since there will be an outlet.
+When determining the size of your appliance garage, think about the appliances you want to store behind closed doors on the counter such as an instapot, slow cooker, or heavy and bulky stand mixers.
+Be sure you have room on your counter to accommodate your appliances.
+Be sure to have an outlet in the cabinet to keep the appliance plugged in so that you can easily slide out your small appliance whenever you need!

 If you have a smaller cabinet built-in (such as a bar area) or an empty nook space that is separate from the main kitchen area, consider transforming it into a pantry.
 A pantry offers you a lot more centralized storage.
 Plus, you can incorporate roll-out trays to help you easily access your pots, pans, jars, canned and dry food items, and small appliances without you having to to bend and reach anymore to get items you need from the back of the cabinet.
 It provides a clean aesthetic and unified organizational system that’s a great feature to have.